Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Let's see what this looks like in a clustering scenario like shown a moment ago...

 - `vcl_recv`:
-  - `fastly.ff.visits_this_service`: `0` (we're on a 'cluster edge' node and we've never seen this request before)
+  - `fastly.ff.visits_this_service`: `0` (we're on a delivery node and we've never seen this request before)
 - `vcl_hash`:
-  - `fastly.ff.visits_this_service`: `0` (we're still on the same 'cluster edge' node so the reported value is the same)
+  - `fastly.ff.visits_this_service`: `0` (we're still on the same delivery node so the reported value is the same)
 - `vcl_miss`:
-  - `fastly.ff.visits_this_service`: `1` (we've jumped to the 'cluster shield' node so we know it's been seen once before somewhere)
+  - `fastly.ff.visits_this_service`: `1` (we've jumped to the fetching node so we know it's been seen once before somewhere)
 - `vcl_fetch`:
-  - `fastly.ff.visits_this_service`: `1` (we're on the same 'cluster shield' node so the value is reported the same)
+  - `fastly.ff.visits_this_service`: `1` (we're on the same fetching node so the value is reported the same)
 - `vcl_deliver`:
-  - `fastly.ff.visits_this_service`: `0` (we're back onto the original 'cluster edge' node so the value is reported as 0 again).
+  - `fastly.ff.visits_this_service`: `0` (we're back onto the original delivery node so the value is reported as 0 again).

-> Note: when you introduce shielding you'll find that the value increases to `2` when we reach `vcl_recv` on the 'cluster edge' node inside the shield POP.
+> Note: when you introduce shielding you'll find that the value increases to `2` when we reach `vcl_recv` on the delivery node inside the shield POP.

-### Breadcrumb Trail
+## Breadcrumb Trail

-Let's now revisit our requirement, which was to create a breadcrumb trail using a HTTP header (this is where all this context becomes important).
+Let's now consider a requirement for creating a breadcrumb trail of the various states a request moves through (we'll do this by defining a `X-VCL-Route` HTTP header).
+Implementing this feature is great for debugging purposes as it'll validate your understanding of how your requests are flowing through the varnish state machine.

 First I'm going to show you the basic outline of the various vcl state subroutines and a set of function calls.
 Next I'll show you the code for those function calls and talk through what they're doing.

 > Note: the code examples will be simplified for sake of brevity and to highlight the calls related to the breadcrumb trail functionality.

-In essence though, we're using the understanding we have for the 'cluster edge' and 'cluster shield' _boundaries_ and ensuring that while on the 'cluster shield' we track information in Varnish objects (e.g. things like `req`, `obj`, `beresp` etc) that are able to persist crossing those boundaries.
+In essence though, we're using the understanding we have for the delivery node and fetching node _boundaries_ and ensuring that while on the fetching node we track information in Varnish objects (e.g. things like `req`, `obj`, `beresp` etc) that are able to persist crossing those boundaries.

 This means when going from `vcl_fetch` to `vcl_deliver` we can't track information on the `req` object because it'll be lost when we move over to `vcl_deliver` and so we track it in the `beresp` object that `vcl_fetch` has access to.
 We do this because we know that `beresp` is _copied_ over to `vcl_deliver` and exposed inside of `vcl_deliver` as the `resp` object.